 Aggressive investors can afford to do this not only because of their innate attitude toward the stock market but also because they can maintain a base that consists of riskless securities.
-So, their risk or hobby portfolio gives them to capacity to reach for maximum returns with maximum risk.
+So, their risk or hobby portfolio gives them the capacity to reach maximum returns with maximum risk.

 Since their appetite for risk is enormous, in the event the stock market falls, most aggressive investors would choose to do nothing.

 Moderate risk tolerance